Analysis | Offered a chance to defend election integrity, Biden instead adds asterisks

 The reporter interjected, apparently thinking Biden had interpreted the question as being about 2020.
 But Biden seemed simply to be arguing that, had Trump had that kind of sway, imagine where else influence might be applied.

-“Imagine if those attempts to say that the count was not legit, you have to recount it, we’re not going to count— we’re going to discard the following votes," he said, adopting the perspective of a theoretical election worker.
+“Imagine if those attempts to say that the count was not legit, you have to recount it, we’re not going to count — we’re going to discard the following votes,” he said, adopting the perspective of a theoretical election worker.
 “I’m not saying it’s going to be legit.
-The increase and the prospect of its being illegitimate is in direct proportion to not being able to get these these reforms passed.”
+The increase and the prospect of its being illegitimate is in direct proportion to not being able to get these reforms passed.”

 Again, this is a remarkable break from the main line of rhetoric over the past two years.
 With good reason, there’s been a broad insistence that the most recent election wasn’t tainted by shenanigans.
 Here, Biden was suggesting that such a thing was possible — within the constraints of changed state laws and processes and, presumably, the context of a concerted effort to install officials sympathetic to Trump’s false claims at the local and state level of election monitoring.